chrippa/ds4drv/README.rst

 Using
 -----

+ds4drv has two different modes to find DS4 devices, decide which one to use depending on your use case.

 Raw bluetooth mode
 ^^^^^^^^^^^^^^^^^^

+Supported protocols: **Bluetooth**

-Prior to bluez 5.14 it was not possible to pair with the DS4.
-Therefore this workaround exists which connects directly to the DS4 when it has been started in pairing mode (by holding Share + PS until the LED starts blinking rapidly).
+Unless your system is using BlueZ 5.14 (which was released recently) or higher it is not possible to pair the with the DS4.
+Therefore this workaround exists, which connects directly to the DS4 when it has been started in pairing mode (by holding **Share + the PS button** until the LED starts blinking rapidly).

 This is the default mode when running without any options: